pizlonator/fil-c-website/source/pizlix.md

 If you want to start the build here, do `sudo ./build_with_recovered_postlc2.sh`.

+### Post-LC 4

+This builds GTK 4.

+If you want to just do this stage of the build and nothing more, do `sudo ./build_postlc4.sh`.

+If you want to start the build here, do `sudo ./build_with_recovered_postlc3.sh`.

 ### Other Tricks

 You can mount the chroot's virtual filesystems with `sudo ./build_mount.sh`.
 You can unmount the chroot's virtual filesystems with `sudo ./build_unmount.sh`.